 - 1. Set Limits to Built Development for Lamberhurst village, as defined on the Policies Map (Inset Map 28) as a framework for new development over the plan period; - 2.
 Build approximately 25-30 new dwellings (of which 40 percent shall be affordable housing) on land at Spray Hill allocated under the subsequent site allocation policy; - 3.
-Retain the public car park at The Broadway, Lamberhurst, as defined on the Policies Map; - 4.
-Seek developer contributions, either in kind (normally land) and/or financial, from residential schemes to be used towards the provision of: - a. medical facilities that cover Lamberhurst parish (to be used towards improvements/reconfiguration of existing medical facilities or towards new premises providing medical facilities); - b. provision of additional allotments, amenity/natural green space and youth play space; - c. improvements to sports provision in Lamberhurst; - d. other necessary mitigation measures which are directly related to the development and fairly and reasonably related in scale and kind.
+Retain the public car parks at The Broadway, Lamberhurst, and land adjacent to the Brown Trout, Lamberhurst, as defined on the Policies Map; - 4.
+Seek developer contributions, either in kind (normally land) and/or financial, from residential schemes to be used towards the provision of: - medical facilities that cover Lamberhurst parish (to be used towards improvements/reconfiguration of existing medical facilities or towards new premises providing medical facilities); - b. provision of additional allotments, amenity/natural green space and youth play space; - c. improvements to sports provision in Lamberhurst; - d. other necessary mitigation measures which are directly related to the development and fairly and reasonably related in scale and kind.